mozmeao/platform-docs/docs/install.md

 ## Feature Flipping (aka Switches, or waffle switches)

 Switches are managed using django-waffle and are stored in the database.
-These switches control behavior and/or features of select pages on Bedrock, and their state (active or inactive) is based on an `active` boolean field in the database.
+These switches control behavior and/or features of select pages, and their state (active or inactive) is based on an `active` boolean field in the database.

 ### Defining and Using Switches